-Those individuals amongst the detained asylum seekers at Nauru, who are engaged in denouncing human rights abuses at their respective detention facilities, allegedly face serious retaliations for their activities at the hands of detention centre personnel.
-The retaliations have taken the form of ill-treatment which have included threats in relation to the withdrawal of witness statements, as well as beatings, incommunicado detention for extend periods of time, and transfer to isolated detention compounds where individuals are held in solitary confinement.
+Those individuals amongst the detained asylum seekers at Manus Island, who are engaged in denouncing human rights abuses at their respective detention facilities, allegedly face serious retaliations for their activities at the hands of detention centre personnel.
+The retaliations have taken the forms of ill-treatment which have included threats in relation to the withdrawal of witness statements, as well as beatings, incommunicado detention for extend periods of time, and transfer to isolated detention compounds and Lorengau jail, where individuals are held in solitary confinement.
 Many have also faced restrictions on their access to food, medical care, water and sanitation.